svanderburg/node2nix/README.md

 Generating packages for Node.js 6.x
 -----------------------------------
-By default, `node2nix` generates Nix expressions that should be used in conjuction with Node.js 4.x, the current LTS release.
+By default, `node2nix` generates Nix expressions that should be used in conjuction with Node.js 4.x.
 Node.js 6.x contains the newer npm 3.x, that stores dependencies in a more flat structure.

 The flat structure can be simulated by adding the `--flatten` parameter.
 Additionally, to enable all flags to make generation for Node.js 6.x work, add